an9wer/an9wer.github.io/README.rst

 Features
 --------

-- the build script written in `the Tcl programming language`_
 - posts written in `the reStructuredText markup language`_
+- a build script written in `the Tcl programming language`_
+- a simple HTTP server written in `the Tcl programming language`_
 - support for generating an RSS feed
 - support for generating a sitemap